MattWittbrodt/pet_analysis/README.md

 [~,~,contrasts] = xlsread('C:/Users/.../.../.../contrasts_darpa.xlsx');
 ```

-This script uses two main files - contrasts and subject groupings - which will be necessary to complete the desired analyses.
+This script uses two main external files - contrasts and subject groupings - which will be necessary to complete the desired analyses.

-##### Subject Grouping File
+##### 1. Subject Grouping File

 The subject grouping file identifies each subject and what groups they belong to for the second level analyses.
 For example, in the DARPA study, an easy structure was PTSD vs non-PTSD and sham vs. VNS.
-The general structure of the file is each subject has a row with the columns depicting the groups as demonstrated below:
+The general structure of the file is: each subject's information is contained within one row with each column containing information for each group as demonstrated below:

 | subject | PTSD | sham |
 | ------- | ---- | ---- |